dsatriia/airlangga-university-score-conversion/README.md

 https://dimassatria.tech/score-unair/

 ## Purpose
-This program is made for white-box testing in the system testing and implementation course.
+This program is made for white-box testing in the System Testing and Implementation Course.

 ## Feature
-This program will convert numeric values into letters in accordance with the provisions set by Airlangga University.
+This program will convert numeric score into letters in accordance with the provisions set by Airlangga University.

 ## Main function
 You can find the function for the conversion in the src/components/Helloworld.vue file